MicrosoftDocs/azure-dev-docs/java/spring-framework/getting-started-with-spring-cloud-function-in-azure.md

 It will receive a simple `User` JSON object, which contains a user name, and sends back a `Greeting` object, which contains the welcome message to that user.

-The project we build here is available on [https://github.com/Azure-Samples/hello-spring-function-azure](https://github.com/Azure-Samples/hello-spring-function-azure), so you can use that sample repository directly if you want to see the final work that is detailed in this article.
+The project we build here is available on [https://github.com/Azure-Samples/hello-spring-function-azure](https://github.com/Azure-Samples/hello-spring-function-azure), so you can use that sample repository directly if you want to see the final work that is detailed in this quick start.

 ## Create a new Maven project